mmmarinho/ROS2_Tutorial/docs/source/preamble/python/python_best_practices.rst

 with at least the :code:`KeyboardInterrupt` clause.
 This allows the user to shutdown the module cleanly either through the terminal or through :program:`PyCharm`.

-This is of particular importance when hardware is used, otherwise the connection with it might be left in an undefined state causing difficult-to-understand problems at best and physical harm at worst.
+This is of particular importance when hardware is used, otherwise, the connection with it might be left in an undefined state causing difficult-to-understand problems at best and physical harm at worst.

 The :code:`Exception` clause in our example is very broad, but a **MUST** in code that is still under development.
-Exceptions of all sorts can be generated when there is a communication error with the hardware, software (internet etc), or other issues.
+Exceptions of all sorts can be generated when there is a communication error with the hardware, software (internet, etc), or other issues.

 This broad :code:`Exception` clause could be replaced for a less broad exception handling if that makes sense in a given